roykim2005/roykim2005.github.io/index.md

 My goal is to pursue a PhD in Physics, contributing to the application of physics in interdisciplinary fields.
 I am also involved in small-scale space systems research, particularly a 3U CubeSat project focusing on physics-oriented applications.

-In my free time, I play guitar, train MMA, lift weights, and solve Rubik's cubes (my favorite finite non-abelian structures).
+In my free time, I like to play guitar, train MMA, lift weights, make coffee, and solve Rubik's cubes (my favorite finite non-abelian structures).

 I'm a follower of Jesus Christ.
 If you’re interested, you can read testimonies from university faculty members [here](https://meettheprof.com/).